Disclosures

-To compensate for the potential loss of information resulting from the mandatory deferred tax accounting relief, companies are required to provide new disclosures in their financial statements from 31 December 2023.
+To compensate for the potential loss of information resulting from the mandatory deferred tax accounting relief, companies are required to provide specific disclosures about Pillar Two taxes in their financial statements.

 Your questions answered